What is Organizational Leadership?

-How does a MS in Organizational Leadership differ from a MBA?
+How does an MS in Organizational Leadership differ from an MBA?

 MBA coursework typically emphasizes the functional areas of business – e.g. marketing, accounting, finance, HR, operations management, etc. Coursework in economics and statistics is also quite common among MBA curricula, and there are usually supplementary courses in organizational behavior, leadership, and/or strategy.
 Given the structure of most MBA curricula, an MBA degree seems especially well-suited for those trying to launch a career in a functional area of business (e.g. marketing or accounting or finance) or for those positions responsible for the full range of business functions (e.g., the role of an entrepreneur).